bluecap-se/yarr/README.md

 # Aaargh!

-A TPB parser, easier fetching the best torrents to download.
+*I feel lucky*, for [The Pirate Bay](https://thepiratebay.se/).
+Giving you the best torrent available for download.

 ### Install